-Career options are rewarding, both intellectually and financially.
-The satisfaction of solving real-world problems, working with people in other professions, thinking through solutions and then communicating them, is often matched with a good salary.
+Career options can be rewarding, both intellectually and financially.
+The satisfaction of solving problems, working with people in other professions, thinking through solutions and then communicating them, is often matched with a good salary.

 Check out what our graduates have gone on to do and how studying at Kingston helped them achieve their goals.